nginxinc/kubernetes-ingress/docs/developer/debugging.md

 ### 1. Build a debug container image

-Build a NIC container with either:
+Create an NGINX Ingress Controller container with either:
 1. `make <image name> TARGET=debug`
 This builds the debuggable NIC binary locally and loads it into the container image
 1. `make <image name> TARGET=debug-container`